bonitasoft/bonita-doc/md/create-your-first-project-with-the-engine-apis-and-maven.md

-# Create your first project with the Engine APIs and Maven
+# Create your first application with the Engine APIs and Maven

-This page contains an example that explains how to set up Maven project to create a client that uses the Bonita client APIs to communicate with the Bonita Engine and run a process.
-It assumes that you are a Java programmer familiar with using Maven.
+Learn how to set up a client application that uses the Bonita APIs to communicate with Bonita Engine and run a process.

+It assumes that you are a Java programmer familiar with [Maven](https://maven.apache.org/).

 ## Bonita Client APIs